androiddevnotes/awesome-android-kotlin-apps/README.md

  - https://github.com/KhaledSherifSayed/PopularPeople

     - Popular People is a sample Android application 📱 showing stars of the world 👓 built to demonstrate use of Modern Android development tools.
 Dedicated to all Android Developers with ❤️.

-    - Tech Stack = Koin, Coroutines, Flow,Testing, Retrofit, Data Binding, SharedElemnts
+    - Tech Stack = Koin, Coroutines, Testing, Retrofit, Data Binding, Sandwich